-Delivering gene editing systems to targeted cells is one of the primary technical challenges facing developers.
-For in vivo applications in particular, the delivery packages must be able to target specific cell types among complex tissue and organ systems and must be large enough to carry the gene editing machinery.
-Further, the system must be able to target enough cells for gene editing events to cause phenotypic change.
+2. Intense Competitive Battles Will Arise All Along The Gene Editing Value Chain vering gene editing systems to targeted cells is one of the primary technical challenges facing developers.
+For in vivo applications in particular, the delivery packages must be able to target specific cell types among complex tissue and organ systems and must be large enough to carry the genome editing machinery.
+Further, the system must be able to target enough cells for genome editing events to cause phenotypic change.
 Fierce competition can be expected to emerge across technologies that bring these capabilities to different applications.
-Electroporation, for example, might bring a balance of features that make it the best choice for ex vivo gene editing applications while adeno-associated viral vectors (AAV) may be applied to strategies requiring delivery of RNA guide/protein nuclease systems to the liver.
+Electroporation, for example, might bring a balance of features that make it the best choice for ex vivo gene editing applications while adeno associated viral vectors (AAV) be applied to strategies requiring delivery of RNA guide/protein nuclease systems he liver.
 More importantly, developers and investors must be aware that no matter which delivery approach they adopt, alternatives are likely to emerge.
-These are very early days for the exploration of other methods, but given the value of successful innovation in this area, promising alternatives will not lack for development investment.
+There wery early days for the exploration of other methods.
+Given the value of successful innovation in this area, promising alternatives will not lack for development investment.